-When it comes to alcohol, Lima is home to Peru’s best pisco sours.
+When it comes to alcohol, Lima is home to Peru’s best pisco sours and other classic pisco cocktails.
 Hotspots include the bar at the historic Gran Hotel Bolívar; Bar Inglés at the Lima Country Club; and Mayta in Miraflores.
 Beer enthusiasts, meanwhile, will want to sample the ever-expanding options coming out of Peru’s new craft beer scene (see nightlife section for more).

 A busy night in Barbarian bar and taproom in Miraflores, Lima.
 Photo by Tony Dunnell.

 Lima is packed with clubs playing modern electronic music with various others genres sometimes thrown into the mix.
 I’m no expert on big clubs in Lima (so feel free to recommend something in the comments below), but you could try Bazar in Miraflores, El Dragon in Barranco, and MIA or Mute in Surco (both close to each other).